Fluent85/React-Employee-Directory/README.md

 ## Issues and future development

 Currently the application works.
 Would like to make some changes to the readme file, add a short video and some snapshot images.
-I also would like to add some more sort features.
-I would also like to add some CSS.
+I currently have a sort button for Developer but would like to add a few more sort features.
+I would also like to add CSS to make the application more appealing for UX purposes.

 ## Technologies Implemented